ChihshengJ/hover/README.md

 It sounds silly, but it really makes paper reading feel more direct and tactile.

-### 🛠️ Mini Toolbar

-When expanded, the floating toolbar gives you the essentials:

-- 🔍 **Zoom In**
-- 🔎 **Zoom Out**
-- 🖱️ **Text Selection Toggle**
-- ✋ **Drag/Pan Mode**

-### 🧪 Under Active Testing

-Hover already works nicely for most papers, but:

-- Some PDFs don’t render citations perfectly yet (working on it!)
-- Mobile support is in development
-- More stability improvements and accessibility features are coming
+### Split window

+Sometimes you gotta wonder, PDFs are longer than codes, so why isn't there a split window mode for most PDF readers?
+Hover's got you covered!
+You can enable split mode to view the two parts of the document at the same time.
+No more jumping between experiment results and metrics or figures and methodologies, enjoy doubling your reading speed without wasting time on scrolling around.

+### Full Dark mode

+Pulling an all-nighter reading papers?
+Sounds fun, why not dim the lights yourself!
+With a click of the button, hover not only turns the background dark, it also renders the page in a soft black tone with white texts.

 ---

-## 📦 Installation
+## Installation

-The project will be released as a browser extension.
+This project will be released as a browser extension.

 ---